SunnySummit/PLUMGEN/_README.txt

 	-Using 'Reset Auto-Rename' on a filepath with multiple underscores can erase almost all of the path's name.
 	-If a link opens a *new* browser, then you quit PLUMGEN, the app will stay active until you quit the browser.
-		-This does not happen when your browser is *already* open.
+		>This does not happen when your browser is *already* open.
 This issue seems to occur when creating the EXE via. cx_Freeze.